Bemzy6618/AssignmentGettingStarted/assignment1.md

 2. “How do individual employee methods differ, and what impact does this have on customer satisfaction?”
 3. “What feedback have you received directly from customers about the onboarding flow?”
 4. “Which parts of the client onboarding process are reported as most confusing or frustrating by your customers?”

+# General Experience:
+1. “Do you have historical data on onboarding times and customer feedback that we can analyze?”
+2. “Are there any existing initiatives or projects aimed at addressing these onboarding challenges?”
+3. “What are your primary goals in streamlining these processes – speed, cost, quality, customer satisfaction, or a combination?”
+4. “How open is your organization to adopting new processes or technology solutions?”